fpventures/playercard/README.md

 * **Run local server**
 ```
-ro server
+bin/dev
 ```

 * **View your creation**
-    1. Open index.html in a browser
+    1. visit http://localhost:4242 in a browser.
-       2. How?
-Right click → Open.
 Don't hurt yourself.

+## That's all
+Confused?
+Ask any half-competent AI to explain it to you.

+Still confused?
+[Visit us](https://www.fastpack.ventures) for a consultation.